-3. Gradient Echo Imaging
+3.4.3 Gradient Echo Imaging

-All the elements of 2D Fourier MRI are contained in the gradient echo imaging sequence shown in Fig. 7.
+All the elements of two-dimensional fourier MRI are contained in the gradient echo imaging sequence shown in figure 7.
 Slice selection and read-out gradients are applied as in back projection.
-The main difference is phase-encoding, first proposed by Kumar et al. (1975) and later modified by Edelstein et al. (1980).
+The main difference is phase-encoding, first proposed in [Kumar et al., 1975] and later modified in [Edelstein et al., 1980].
 Phase encoding now forms the basis of many MRI pulse sequences.
-In phase encoding, phase dispersion occurs during an interval t_1 before the signal is acquired during the interval t_2 .
-The duration of t_1 or the phase-encode gradient can be varied to step through k{ν} -space, with t_1 fixed.
+In phase encoding, phase dispersion occurs during an interval t1 before the signal is acquired during the interval t2.
+The duration of t1 or the phase-encode gradient can be varied to step through k_y -space, with t1fixed.
+Discrete samples are acquired during the interval t2 to form a two dimensional dataset.
+The two-dimensional fourier transformation yields a correlation spectrum in f1-f2 space or real space.